Not to be sniffed at: Agony of post-COVID-19 loss of smell

 A year into the coronavirus pandemic, doctors and researchers are still striving to better understand and treat the accompanying epidemic of COVID-19-related anosmia — loss of smell — draining much of the joy of life from an increasing number of sensorially frustrated longer-term sufferers like Forgione.

 Even specialist doctors say there is much about the condition they still don’t know and they are learning as they go along in their diagnoses and treatments.
-Impairment and alteration of smell have become so common with COVID-19 that some researchers suggest that cheap, simple odor tests could be used to track coronavirus infections in countries with few laboratories.
+Impairment and alteration of smell have become so common with COVID-19 that some researchers suggest that simple odor tests could be used to track coronavirus infections in countries with few laboratories.

 For most people, the olfactory problems are temporary, often improving on their own in weeks.
 But a small minority are complaining of persistent dysfunction long after other COVID-19 symptoms have disappeared.
 Some have reported continued total or partial loss of smell six months after infection.
 The longest, some doctors say, are now approaching a full year.

-Researchers working on the vexing disability say they are optimistic that most will eventually recover but some will not.
-Some doctors are concerned that growing numbers of smell-deprived patients, many of them young, could be more prone to depression and other difficulties and weigh on already strained health systems.
+Researchers working on the vexing disability say they are optimistic that most will eventually recover but fear some will not.
+Some doctors are concerned that growing numbers of smell-deprived patients, many of them young, could be more prone to depression and other difficulties and weigh on strained health systems.

 “They are losing color in their lives,” said Dr. Thomas Hummel, who heads the smell and taste outpatients clinic at University Hospital in Dresden, Germany.